wiredtiger/wiredtiger/ext/storage_sources/gcp_store/README.md

 This extension to WiredTiger allows WiredTiger storage source extensions to read from and write to objects stored in Google Cloud Storage using WiredTiger’s provided internal abstraction for storing data in an object storage service.

 ## 2. Building and running
-This section should describe how to build WiredTiger with the extension enabled.
-Be specific with version requirements for both the platform and any installed software.
+This section describes how to build WiredTiger with the GCP extension enabled.

 ### Requirements
 <li> Abseil LTS 20230125